fapi-cz/http-client/docs/en/index.md

 }
 ```

-After the test succeeds, you can switch the `$generateMockHttpClient` property to `false`.
-Whenever you run the test next time, it will be tested against the mock HTTP client.
+After the test succeeds, stored requests and responses are written to mock file.
+Next time you run tests MockHttpClient is used .

-You can always update the mock HTTP client by setting the property back to `true` and running the test.
+You can always update the mock client by deleting generated file.

-It is recommended to commit passing test cases with `$generateMockHttpClient` set to `false`.
 The tests will then be deterministic.
 You will be able to run them even without an Intenet connection or when the remote service is down.
 Furthermore, they will run much faster.

 REST HTTP client
 ----------------